awsdocs/amazon-emr-release-guide/doc_source/emr-hive-metastore-glue.md

 **To specify the AWS Glue Data Catalog as the metastore using the configuration classification**

-For more information about specifying a configuration classification using the AWS CLI and EMR API, see [Configuring Applications](emr-configure-apps.md)\.
+For more information about specifying a configuration classification using the AWS CLI and EMR API, see [Configure Applications](emr-configure-apps.md)\.
 + Specify the value for `hive.metastore.client.factory.class` using the `hive-site` configuration classification as shown in the following example:

   ```